PatrickEMcLean/chapbook/CuthbertLongSuffering.md

 George might have been, but, as far as history recorded, he was a great one for spending the night in his own bed.

+No man is a hero to his valet.

 but at 12:15 am, that humorous dive